LAZY Gardening - Gardening with nature

 When spring rolled around I couldn't wait to tackle the yard.
 I was dismayed to discover it was mostly clay filled with rocks.
 Digging a hole for just one plant was challenging.
 What did I get myself into?
 A painstaking process with lots of hired labor!

 Right, so I call it lazy gardening!
 Doing the initial work is not lazy, that's serious labor!
-I hired fantastic labor from Facebook groups and had people do the digging etc while I worked.
+I hired fantastic labor from Facebook groups, yes seriously, and had people do the digging etc while I worked my business.
 I know how to use my time & money wisely!

 Maintenance is where I take a proactive approach to the common repetitive tasks.
 Pest control, Thinning, Weeding, Irrigating, Soil supplementation / fertilizing, prepping soil in spring, tearing the garden down in fall, planting annuals (hello self-seeding!).
 I'll share details on those processes in my blog & link them here once written.
-You can also search the blog using the Gardening category.
+Here's a link to the Garden section of my blog

-🐝 is significantly focused on food for birds, bees and humans
+🐝 is significantly focused on food for birds, bees and humans.
+My goal is to produce significantly more than we can possibly eat so that it can be donated.

 💪🏽is heavily companion planted for lazy pest control